ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 .. topic:: Mask

    The mask allows drawing a black mask cropping your picture to a certain film aspect.

 .. topic:: HUD

    Click this to enter the HUD (heads up display) settings.
-The HUD allows displaying of a lot of metadata of your media.
+The HUD allows displaying of a lot of metadata of your media directly on the viewport.

 Timeline